DavidConley/machinelearning02/README.md

 # machinelearning02
 Assignment 2: in class
 Assignment done on Jupyter notebook.
-Including ipynb file.
+Including ipynb file and txt file.
+Video was too big for repo.